shahrk/ItemStockTracker/code/Readme.md

 ### Scraper.py:
-Scraper.py chooses which scraper to run.
+Scraper.py chooses and decides which scraper to run.
 'ChooseScraper' chooses the scraper.

 ChooseScraper(self, url):
 Chooses the scraper based on product url